 How to create a social media app step by step

-Before social media app development starts, every startup should focus on preliminary research:
+Before social media app development starts, every startup should focus on

 Decide on your target audience.